puppetlabs/puppetlabs-mysql/README.md

 This module manages mysql on Linux (RedHat/Debian) distros.
 A native mysql provider implements database resource type to handle database, database user, and database permission.

+Pluginsync needs to be enabled for this module to function properly.
+Read more about pluginsync in our [docs](http://docs.puppetlabs.com/guides/plugins_in_modules.html#enabling-pluginsync)

 ## Description

 This module uses the fact osfamily which is supported by Facter 1.6.1+.
 If you do not have facter 1.6.1 in your environment, the following manifests will provide the same functionality in site.pp (before declaring any node):